cmoestl/heliocats/README.md

 which works particularly well in ipython or a jupyter notebook.

+Alternatively, you can load the ICMECAT with

+    import pickle
+    file='icmecat/HELCATS_ICMECAT_v20_numpy.p'
+    ic=pickle.load( open(file, 'rb'))

+which returns a numpy array consisting of strings and floats.

-All times (ic.icme_start_time, ic.mo_start_time, ic.mo_end_time) are python datetime objects.
+In the pandas dataframe, all times (ic.icme_start_time, ic.mo_start_time, ic.mo_end_time) are python datetime objects.
-They can be used directly plotting with matplotlib, but can also easily converted into many formats by:
+In the numpy arrays, these times are given in matplotlib format.
+Both formats can be used directly plotting with matplotlib, but can also easily converted into many other formats by:

     from sunpy.time import parse_time
     parse_time(ic.icme_start_time).plot_date